briuin/em_matrix_hw/README.md

 the angle between two vectors (5%) --- briuin

-the plane normal that is produced by two vectors (5%)
+the plane normal that is produced by two vectors (5%) --- briuin

 linear independent jugdement (15%)